-The Spaniard is being grilled about a mid-season training camp in the Algarve that descends into farce when a team bonding night in front of the karaoke machine takes a bizarre, violent turn that would become infamous in the club’s history.
+The Spaniard is being grilled about a mid-season training camp in the Algarve that descended into farce when a team bonding night in front of the karaoke machine took a bizarre, violent turn that would become infamous in the club’s history.

-“[Craig] Bellamy burst into the room and battered [John Arne] Riise like a madman,” roars a double-page spread in the News of the World.
+“[Craig] Bellamy burst into the room and battered [John Arne] Riise like a madman,” roared a double-page spread in the News of the World.

 Even Benitez, a man almost genetically predisposed to repel controversy, admits the situation is less than ideal preparation, tearing his focus away from a monumental looming tactical battle to play peacemaker among his warring troops.

-"It was a shame it had to happen, but it doesn't matter now,” he says, reflecting on the chaos as he sits before the world’s press in the bowels of Camp Nou less than 24 hours before his team take to the hallowed turf outside.
+"It was a shame it had to happen, but it doesn't matter now,” he says, as he sits before the world’s press in the bowels of Camp Nou less than 24 hours before his team take to the hallowed turf outside.